techidaily/site-win11-tips/source/_posts/activating-snipping-tool-with-a-simple-key-combo-on-win-11.md

  Once you've made your selection, click the Save icon in the upper right corner of the Snipping tool.
 You can also save snippets using the**Ctrl + S** shortcut key.
 Now choose a location where you want to save your snippet, and then click**Save** again.

- If you like using keyboard shortcuts, be sure to check out our[Windows keyboard shortcuts 101 guide](https://www.makeuseof.com/tag/windows-shortcuts-101-ultimate-keyboard-shortcut-guide/) .
+ If you like using keyboard shortcuts, be sure to check out our [Windows keyboard shortcuts 101 guide](https://www.makeuseof.com/tag/windows-shortcuts-101-ultimate-keyboard-shortcut-guide/) .

 ## 2\.
 How to Open the Snipping Tool Using the Start Menu